CNeilas/obsidian-latest/Programming/CSS/Getting Started.md

 }
 ```

- Chaining selectors is when you chain selectors with no space in between resulting in bot selectors needed to change the element:
+ Chaining selectors is when you chain selectors with no space in between resulting in both selectors needed to change the element:

 ```
 .needed#needed {